siberianfox/g2wiki/Configuring-0.99-Other-Groups.md

 Note: the G54-G59 settings are persistent settings that are preserved between resets (i.e. in EEPROM), unlike the G92 origin offset settings and the G28 and G30 "go home" settings which are just in the volatile Gcode model and are thus not preserved.

 #### G10 Operation
 Gcode provides the G10 L2 command to perform this same coordinate system offset setting function.
-Coordinate offsets can be set from Gcode using the G10 command, e.g. G10 P2 L2 X20.000 - the P word is the coordinate system numbered 1-6, the L word =2 is according to standard, but is ignored by TinyG (for now)
+Coordinate offsets can be set from Gcode using the G10 command, e.g. G10 P2 L2 X20.000 - the P word is the coordinate system numbered 1-6, the L word =2 is according to standard, but is ignored by g2core (for now)

-TinyG does not persist G10 settings, however.
+g2core does not persist G10 settings, however.
 This is not in accordance with the [Gcode spec](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0CEkQFjAA&url=http%3A%2F%2Fciteseerx.ist.psu.edu%2Fviewdoc%2Fdownload%3Fdoi%3D10.1.1.141.2441%26rep%3Drep1%26type%3Dpdf&ei=rm7UULm2F6ex0AH1sICQDA&usg=AFQjCNH72m_sRg2TycD-8cf8d40FZ6Co_g&sig2=MrjWabHA5YwPsWtrj2TtOA&bvm=bv.1355534169,d.dmQ).
 Any G10 settings that are provided will be used until reset, power cycle, or they are overwritten by a $g5xx command or another G10 command.

 ## PWM Group (Pulse Width Modulation)
 There is currently only one PWM channel (p1), but the configs are structured for multiple PWM groups.
 The PWM channel is set up to act as a remote control Electronic Speed Controller (ESC), but can be used for other PWM functions using these settings.